 Bloom Time: Late winter to early spring

-Camellia saluenensis is a beautiful, medium to large shrub up to 10 feet (3 m) tall.
-The flowers are produced singly or in pairs over a long period.
+Camellia saluenensis is a beautiful medium to large shrub that grows up to 10 feet (3 m) tall.
+Flowers are produced singly or in pairs over a long period.
 The petal color varies considerably from the rosy-pink to white.
-The erect stamens are bright yellow with white filaments which are fused into a cup.
-The leaves are elliptic and pointed.
-The small serrate margins have minute dark tips.
+The erect stamens are bright yellow with white filaments that are fused into a cup.
+Leaves are elliptic and pointed with small serrated margins that have minute dark tips.